 Understanding Your Congress Expenses

 Congress expenses are affected by a number of factors.
-Before you begin to justify congress expenses, your need to calculate what those expenses are.
-To do so, use the following Expenses Worksheet to develop a cost estimate for attending IASP 2020 World Congress on Pain.
+Use the following Expenses use the following Expenses Worksheet to develop a cost estimate for attending IASP 2021 World Congress on Pain.

 Understanding the Benefits

-When you propose a congress for approval, don’t focus on how much you want to go; focus on what you will specifically bring back to your company/organization as a return on the investment in your travel and attendance.
+When you propose the Congress for approval, don’t focus on how much you want to go; focus on what you will specifically bring back to your company or organization as a return on the investment in your travel and attendance.

 - Session content.
 What sessions have particular relevance to your company/organization/work?

 - Exhibitor contacts.
-The conference showcases exhibitors with tools you use.
+The conference showcases exhibitors presenting tools that you can use.
 Take this opportunity to compare competing tools and technologies.

 - Best practices.
 There will be training sessions in areas that will immediately benefit your group.